TVApro/EggNOGmapper_xlsx_analyzer/README.md

 # EggNOGmapper_xlsx_analyzer
-A small code part for extracting data from an Excel output file of EggNog-mapper v.2.0
+Extracting data from an Excel output files of EggNog-mapper v.2.0

+## Requirements
+Python3 (modules pandas, openpxl, pathlib) bash (Linux OS)
+Prodigal (not required, if you previously annotate whole genomes on eggNog_mapper with option "Prodigal")

-Steps required for analysis:
+## Steps for analysis

-1.1.
-Obtain .faa files from the annotated genomes (you may use https://github.com/TVApro/UltraChtec for this)
+1. Obtain .faa files fron the genomes FASTA (I strongly recommend Prodigal for this)

-1.2.
-Load each .faa file into eggNog_mapper (http://eggnog-mapper.embl.de/), get Excel files as the output
+2. Load each .faa file into eggNog_mapper (http://eggnog-mapper.embl.de/), get Excel files as the output

-2. Remove the top two "technical" lines from each table
+3. Remove the top two "technical" lines from each table

-3. Put all tables in one folder
+4. Put all tables in one folder (as in the example "Tables..." folders)

-4. Run the script using any IDE for Python

-4.1 By default, it counts the number of proteins in COG groups and builds a summary table for all genomes

-4.2.
-You can optionally sort the data in any presented column by choosing column name

-5. The result can be copied from the IDE or saved as a .csv table
+5. Run the whole program (for Linux - "start.sh")

+6. You may use any IDE for using any part of programm

+## Program files

+ADT_1 - Counts the number of annotations of each type for each specified database

+ADT_2 - Calculates those groups of annotations, the change in the number of which satisfies the conditions (the conditions are written in the file, they can be changed by indicating the names of the corresponding genomes without ".xlsx" and the required ratio)

+ADT_3 - Finds genes corresponding to the selected groups from the previous program, and writes out each group of genes for each organism separately

+ADT_4 - Consolidates all genes from the output of the previous program into one file

+Faa_control.py - a small piece of code for pairwise comparison of FAA file sizes

+single_group_analyzer.py - the first version of the program, able to search for the genes of one specific group (by default - COG).
+Don't finished yet

+/PRODIGAL/prodigal__all.sh - a small script for annotating a large number of genomes using Prodigal

+start.sh - script that runs the program in the sequence ADT_1, ADT_2, ADT_3, ADT_4